 Overview

-The aim of the Cleveland Clinic HALM fellowship is to prepare early-career physicians to successfully lead in today’s complex healthcare environment by providing them with a personalized program of leadership skills development along with broad knowledge and experience across multiple domains of health system operations.
-This experience will enable them to be successful leaders in the areas of their interest and choice, be it patient care delivery, education or research.
+The aim of the Cleveland Clinic HALM fellowship is to prepare early-career physicians (generally within their first three years of training completion) to successfully lead in today’s complex healthcare environment by providing them with a personalized program of leadership skills development along with broad knowledge and experience across multiple domains of health system operations.
+This experience will enable them to be successful leaders in the areas of their interest and choice, be it patient care delivery, quality, education or research.

-Fellows will gain exposure to key leadership and operational domains across the Cleveland Clinic enterprise including operations, finance, human resources, compliance, legal and informatics.
-There is a strong emphasis on quality, safety, patient experience and continuous improvement.
+Fellows will gain exposure to key leadership and operational domains across the Cleveland Clinic enterprise including operations, finance, human resources, legal, strategy and informatics.
+A strong emphasis is placed on quality, safety, patient experience and continuous improvement.
 Fellows will have the opportunity to spend time at Cleveland Clinic locations outside of Northeast Ohio including international sites.

 How to Apply